Electric Guitars

 Player Telecaster HH

-This is a versatile Fender Telecaster that is true to the Fender ideals from styling to sound.
-It can handle any genre and is tough enough to handle gig after gig.
-The player series is meant to be the entry level category for Fender electric guitars.
-It’s great for students or those are just beginning to learn to play at any age.
-If you have a tight budget and big dreams, then this one is for you.
-Note that it comes in two pickup configurations.
-One has single coils and the other has humbuckers.
-Check the specifications before making a purchase.
+The Player series is meant to be the entry-level category for Fender electric guitars, which makes it great for students or anyone just beginning to learn at any age.
+If you have a tight budget and big dreams, this one is for you.

 Check Current Pricing On The Player Telecaster HH